NathanWebDev/nathansportfoliov1/README.md

   2. One CSS file
   3. Two Images

- The website showcases information about me, my interests, and general location of where I'm based.
+ This website showcases information about me, my interests, and general location of where I'm based.